Last Updated: May 17, 2022

 Proficiency Bonus to damage (the Hexblade does it too).

-- : Things with resistance to bludgeoning damage typically resist bludgeoning, piercing, and slashing damage from non-magical weapon attacks.
+- : Things with resistance to bludgeoning damage typically resist bludgeoning, piercing, and slashing damage from non-magical attacks.
 You will likely deliver this with either a cantrip or a magic weapon (Pact of the Blade), so nearly nothing in the game will resist it.
+You can combine this with the Crusher feat for extra benefits.

 - : Resistance to thunder damage is very rare.